 Ensuring workplace safety, particularly on oil rigs, must be a top priority that embodies the mindset, attitude and behavior of workers, supervisors and managers alike.

 As such, it’s in your best interest to consistently remind everyone on the rig — both employees and subcontractors — of the importance of maintaining a safe work environment, which includes following all safety rules and regulations and keeping alert to possible hazards.
+It’s also important to maintain awareness of the locations of all equipment needed in the event of an emergency, like fire fighting equipment.

 Leadership who “walks the talk” is always helpful in setting a standard for safety.
 If management commits to safety, workers will follow suit.
 Workers won’t buy-in, however, if they don’t see policies and procedures being followed by their superiors.